There are many recipes for chocolate chip cookies, from double chocolate chip, to white chocolate chip.

 The best way to eat chocolate chip cookies is when they are still warm – the melted chocolate tastes amazing with the chewy sweet cookie dough.
 They still taste great when eaten once cooled, they just likely won’t last much longer beyond that!

-I hope you enjoy this chocolate chip cookie recipe – let me know in the comments if you make it!
+I hope you enjoy this chocolate chip cookie recipe – let me know in the comments if you make them.

 The Best Chocolate Chip Cookies